 Aggregate stats-based algorithms

 - Recent high CTRs: Products that have been clicked most within recommendations placements served by BlueConic.

-- Top products: Products that has been engaged with the most across the site over the last several hours / days (configurable in product collector).
+- Top products: Products that has been engaged with the most across the site over the last several hours or days (configurable in product collector).

-- Viral products: Content that has been popular as an entry point to the site over thelast several hours / days (configurable in product collector).
+- Viral products: Content that has been popular as an entry point to the site over the last several hours or days (configurable in product collector).

 - Look-alike products: Products that have a similar textual makeup in the description to the current product.

 - Same category: Products in the same category as the current product.

 - Recency: Products with a recent release/availability date.